 Llarimar fell quiet, frowning as they walked.
 “No, your grace,” he finally admitted.

-“They hate the things.
+“Idrians hate Lifeless.
 Consider them abominations, or some nonsense.
 Either way, it wouldn’t make sense for an Idrian to try and get in like that, making such a ruckus.
 What would be the point?
 Assassinating a Returned?
 That would only bring retaliation.”

 “So, you believe that it was a thief?”